concord-workflow/testcontainers-concord/README.md

 }
 ```

-By default the the DB, the Server and the Agent are started using Docker containers.
+By default, the DB, the Server and the Agent are started using Docker containers.
 See below for other options.

 See [test cases](./src/test/java/ca/ibodrov/concord/testcontainers/RuleTest.java) for